NCPPL NCPPS bioremediation products

-Bioremediation Open Water Bodies: (Lakes, Lagoons, Rivers, etc.): The archaea microbe consortium can be applied to open waters to consume contaminants in the case of spills, fecal contamination, dirty dumping, etc. In addition, the consortium acts as ‘probiotics for the earth’, correcting imbalances in ecosystems which cause aquatic life to die.
+Bioremediation Open Water Bodies: The archaea microbe consortium can be applied to open waters to consume contaminants in the case of spills, dirty dumping, etc. In addition, the consortium acts as ‘probiotics for the earth’, correcting imbalances in ecosystems which cause aquatic life to die.
 The beneficial archaea microbes out-compete the problematic species for oxygen and food.
-Pathogenic bacteria like e coli and fecal coliform levels are reduced or eliminated.
-Balance is restored and native life is able to once again flourish.

-Bioremediation of Oil Spills (Water and Ground Based): Oil exploration, storage, transportion, refining, and distribution all come with the risk of spills.
+Bioremediation of Oil Spills (Water and Ground Based): Oil exploration, storage, transportation, refining, and distribution all come with the risk of spills.
 Oil spills both on land and water are a common and immensely destructive occurrence across the globe.
 The archaea microbe consortium has been tested by Louisiana State University and found to be the most effective bioremediation agent for oil spills.
-It is the only known agent to significantly reduce the especially pervasive and toxic polycyclic aromatic hydrocarbons (PAHs).

 Bilge and Ballast Water Bioremediation and Marine Applications: The archaea microbe consortium is used in marine environments (fueling stations, bilges, ballasts and docks) to treat fuel and engine oil spills and odors emanating from these environments, as well as for bioremediation of holding tanks for sewage onboard.